 The cache is stored in a high-performance database that offers traditional SQL and more modern JSON data processing.
 The Dear cache is a collection of JSON records that are straight from Dear.

-Our code library has a large number of building-blocks based on the cache (for reading data) and in combining the low-level of the Dear API into business workflows.
-For example, we have code which will take an authorised Dear Simple Sale, and will split the order into multiple fulfilments across different locations based on logic that determines the fastest way to get all lines delivered bearing in mind costs, and then feed these fulfilments to a 3PL.
+Our code library has many building-blocks based on the cache (for reading data) and in combining the low-level Dear API into business workflows.
+For example, we have code which will take an authorised Dear Simple Sale, and will split the order into multiple fulfilments across different locations based on logic that determines the fastest way to get all lines delivered bearing in mind costs, and then feed these fulfilments to one or more 3PLs.
 When the 3PL confirms manifesting, we complete the shipment in Dear and post the tracking information back to the online portal.
 This complex code path is handled by building blocks we already have.
 Likewise, we have built a custom configurator that will read order line comments for product options, produce a configured custom BOM, and pick and complete the order assembly with a batch code based on the customer's order.

 Our Analytics connector uses the cache to perform complex combinations of Dear data to enable powerful reports.
 It also has integrity checking to make sure the Analytics data is accurate: web-based APIs are not as reliable as traditional high-speed integrations running on the same server.

 The fleet of GrowthPath application servers is hosted in Amazon Web Services managed Kubernetes service, in a US zone; US zones perform the best with cloud APIs.

 The database service uses the AWS RDS service (postgresql).

 Each client Application Server is a dedicated namespace with dedicated CPU resources according to their level of service.
 Each client has a distinct database.
 There is no co-tenanting of data.

 The code-base follows modern standards.
 It uses git, with a private repository on github, and automated deployments; typically a new deployment is ready in about 80 seconds from deployment, and there is no downtime during updates.